redis/redis/README.md

 This README is just a fast *quick start* document.
-You can find more detailed documentation at http://redis.io.
+You can find more a more detailed documentation [here][3].

 What is Redis?
 --------------